LIT-Transit/.github/profile/README.md

 <img align="left" height="128" src="https://raw.githubusercontent.com/LIT-Transit/.github/main/profile/assets/cards/Benefits-Smart-Mobility.jpg" />

-Embrace the remarkable opportunities of modern transportechnologies and break down the barriers that exist within youexisting infrastructure and your city
+Embrace the remarkable opportunities of modern transport technologies and break down the barriers that exist within your existing infrastructure and your city
 ```
 ```
 ---